absolute-quantum/cats-blender-plugin/README.md

   - Added setting to embed textures on export
     - Settings are saved into a local settings file
     - Currently settings get reset with every Cats update
+- **General**:
+  - Cats no longer unhides everything whenever it does something, it only unhides the current model

 #### 0.11.0
 - **Optimization:**